Tacita Dean: Recognition

 Following her 1996 film Disappearance at Sea, Dean was nominated for the Turner Prize in 1998.
 She has since been awarded the Aachen Art Prize (2002), Hugo Boss Prize (2006), and the Kurt Schwitters Prize (2009), among others.
 In 2011, Blake Gopnik listed Dean among "The 10 Most Important Artists of Today".

 She was appointed Officer of the Order of the British Empire (OBE) in the 2013 New Year Honours for services to British art overseas.

 Dean was the recipient of the 2019 TenTen artist commission, and the 2019 Cherry Kearton Medal and Award.

+Personal life

+Dean is married to artist Matthew Hale.
+They have a son.